 - Assists by … - does it generate reports, show errors visually, provide remediation guidance

 - Automatically checks … - does it check single pages, full sites, password protected pages, etc.

 - License – is it free, open source, commercial, free trial or demo

 Accessibility Tools to Review

 And now, our favorite free, automated tools to check web accessibility, in no particular order:

 WAVE is a web accessibility evaluation tool developed by the non-profit WebAIM.
 It is available online or as a browser extension for Chrome and Firefox.

-Lighthouse is an open-source, automated tool that you can run from within the Audits tab of the Chrome browser web developer tools.
+Lighthouse is an open-source, automated tool that you can run from within the Chrome browser web developer tools.
 It can be run on public pages or from a development environment.

 Axe Developer Tools

 Deque Systems created Axe Developer, another extension for Firefox and Chrome browsers.
 It detects accessibility errors, including errors on pages still under development.